JulioJu/AndroidTaquinGame/README.md

 * **For Intellij Ultimate Edition, you must configure the debugger.
 See: https://stackoverflow.com/a/51476111**
     Read also the comments of this comment !
+* When import, we must build to see some errors disappear.

 #### IntelliJ vs Android Studio
 * On my Arch Linux, with `IntelliJ` I've tried to use `Settings -> Android SDK`